-On September 7, 2018, the Board of Directors of the Company approved a Stock Repurchase Plan that authorized the repurchase of 300,000 shares of the Company's Class A Common Stock in the open market.
-The Stock Repurchase Plan was amended on December 4, 2020.
+In September 2018, the Board of Directors of the Company approved a Stock Repurchase Plan that authorized the repurchase of 300,000 shares of the Company's Class A Common Stock in the open market.
+The Company amended the Stock Repurchase Plan on December 4, 2020.
 The amendment authorized the repurchase of a total of 1,000,000 shares of the Company's Class A Common Stock in the open market.
-The repurchased shares of Class A common stock will be held as treasury shares to be used as the Company's employer matching contribution to the Employee 401(k) Retirement Savings Plan.
+The repurchase of Class A common stock will be held as treasury shares to be used as the Company's employer matching contribution to the Employee 401(k) Retirement Savings Plan and for shares held in the Deferred Compensation Plan.